A Quick Guide to The Maori History in New Zealand

 - a more significant political representation.

 Today, it is widely acknowledged that Maori is an important part of New Zealand’s identity.
-However, the application of Maori cultural knowledge in modern New Zealand life are still debated.
+However, the application of Maori cultural knowledge in modern New Zealand life is still debated.
 For example, although there has been a steady increase in Maori population in New Zealand in recent years, there has certainly been a decline in the Maori language use, despite efforts to incorporate it in education.